NEW: Get project updates onTwitterandMastodon

 CSI Driver

-The CSI driver runs as DaemonSet on the cluster which is responsible for generating, requesting, and mounting the certificate key pair to Pods on the node it manages.
-The CSI driver creates and manages a tmpfs directory which is used to create and mount Pod volumes from.
+The CSI driver runs as DaemonSet on the cluster and is responsible for generating, requesting, and mounting a certificate and private key to Pods on the node it manages.
+The CSI driver creates and manages a tmpfs directory.

 When a Pod is created with the CSI volume configured, the driver will locally generate a private key, and create a cert-manager CertificateRequest in the same Namespace as the Pod.